-All budgets alerts are evaluated every 15 minutes.
+All budgets alerts are evaluated every hour in most regions, and every four hours in IAD.
 To see the last time a budget was evaluated, open the details for a budget.
 You will see fields that show the current spend, the forecast and the "Spent in period" field which shows you the time period over which the budget was evaluated.
 When a budget alert fires, the email recipients configured in the budget alert receive an email.

 The following concepts are essential to working with budgets:

 - You can define email alerts that get sent out for your budget.
 You can send a customized email message body with these alerts.
-Alerts are evaluated every 15 minutes, and can be triggered when your actual or your forecasted spending hits either a percentage of your budget or a specified set amount.
+Alerts are evaluated every hour in most regions (every four hours in IAD), and can be triggered when your actual or your forecasted spending hits either a percentage of your budget or a specified set amount.